 The House Of Tudor Succession

 King Henry VII ruled from the day he took over the throne until he died in 1509.
-After his death, he was succeeded by his son, Henry VIII who ruled until he passed away in 1547.
-Although the head of the House of Tudor is today regarded as one of Britain’s most popular figures in history, he is also remembered for marrying 6 wives.
+After his death, he was succeeded by his son, Henry VIII of England who ruled until he passed away in 1547.
+Although the head of the House of Tudor is today regarded as one of Britain’s most popular figures in history, he is perhaps most remembered for marrying 6 wives.
 The wives of King Henry VIII, his influence on history, the abolition of Catholicism, and even the founding of the Church of England has made him one of history’s most influential rulers.

 Jane Seymour had finally given Henry VIII the son he so desperately wanted and needed.
 Following his death, Edward VI took over at the very young age of 9.
 Edward VI was a sickly young man and most of the ‘work of government’ was left to the council.
 Due to bad health, the young King died at the age of 15.

 Through a bizarre move, Lady Jane Grey, Edward VI‘s first cousin once removed was proposed as Queen.
 Many believe that this was mostly due to her protestant faith.
-She later became known as the Nine Days’ Queen.
-While still awaiting her coronation, support grew for Mary Tudor as the rightful heir.
+She later became known as the Nine Days Queen.
+While still awaiting her coronation, support grew for Mary I of England as the rightful heir.
 After only nine days as the first Queen of England, she was placed under arrest by her father.
 She was imprisoned and Mary had her executed.

 Mary I became known as bloody Mary following her decision to have 277 people burnt alive due to their religious beliefs and opinions.
 The ‘invalid Queen’ was unable to have children and became England’s most hated Monarch of all time.
 It was said that the news of her death sparked the greatest celebration that London had ever seen.